 - Deep breathing and meditation changes our brain wavelengths to a pre-sleep state.
 Even simple, slow breathing is effective.

 2. Do you wake up during the night and have difficulty falling back to sleep?
-If not, here are some tips:
+If so, here are some tips:

 - Do not have sugary snacks before bed.
 Try to avoid eating 2 hours before bed, or focus on protein if you need a bedtime snack, such as nuts or hummus.